 Oversight: Established management responsibilities and incentives

-It is not clear if there are financial incentives for senior management to implement safer chemical policies.
+Lowe’s does not appear to offer financial incentives for senior management to implement its safer chemicals policy.

 Accountability: Ensures supply chain accountability

-The company also conducts annual testing for wood flooring (laminate/composite wood and bamboo) to ensure compliance with both CDPH 1350 for VOC’s and CARB requirements for formaldehyde nationally.
-The company notes, “when there are state-specific regulations on chemical composition, we test to ensure national compliance.”
-They state, “in 2016, more than 13,000 product tests were conducted in 87 third-party labs around the world.
+The company previously shared that it conducts annual testing for wood flooring (laminate/composite wood and bamboo) to ensure compliance with both CDPH 1350 for VOC’s and CARB requirements for formaldehyde nationally.
+The company noted: “when there are state-specific regulations on chemical composition, we test to ensure national compliance.”
+The company stated: “in 2016, more than 13,000 product tests were conducted in 87 third-party labs around the world.
 The Quality Assurance team also works closely with third-party agencies to conduct pre shipment product inspections prior to acceptance by Lowe’s.
 Products are inspected for proper labeling, functional operation and consistency across production samples to help ensure customer satisfaction.
 In 2016, factories were visited nearly 11,000 times to perform these pre shipment product inspections.”

 Disclosure: Requires suppliers to report use of chemicals in products to retailer

-In 2015 Lowe’s was the second major U.S. retailer to work with suppliers to eliminate all ortho-phthalates in residential vinyl flooring, one of the largest uses globally.
+In 2015, Lowe’s was the second major U.S. retailer to work with suppliers to eliminate all ortho-phthalates in residential vinyl flooring, one of the largest uses globally.
+Recent testing has confirmed Lowe’s followed through on that commitment.
 Lowe’s enforces the California formaldehyde restrictions for all laminate, engineered, and bamboo flooring categories.
+Points are not awarded for either of these efforts since they happened more than three years ago and outside the scope of our quantitative assessment.
 The company also restricts lead to 600 parts per million (ppm) in surface coating for all products, not just regulated items.

 Safer Alternatives: Evaluates safer alternatives, avoids regrettable substitutes